 Absent representation always implies zero-length.
 Nil, empty, and normal representations can also be zero-length with the right combinations of properties.
 See Section 9.2.5 Zero-length Representation.

+An Infoset item value of nil means the Infoset item [nilled] member is true, and the [dataValue] member has no value.
+See Section 4.1.2 Element Information Items.